The Fall River in Central Oregon is a favorite among fly anglers and a great spot to hone your craft.

 But given that it’s both stocked with hatchery reared rainbows, which tend to start out less sophisticated than their wild cousins, as well as stream-reared trout of several species, the stream has something for everyone.

-The stream, a tributary of the Deschutes, is a favorite among fly anglers and a great spot to hone your craft.
-In fact, we have it listed on our popular run-down of Best Fly Fishing Rivers in Oregon and also on our more localized list of Best Fishing Rivers in Central Oregon.
+We are so confident recommending the Fall River that we have it listed on our popular run-down of Best Fly Fishing Rivers in Oregon and also on our more localized list of Best Fishing Rivers in Central Oregon.

 The river from the Oregon Department of Fish and Wildlife’s Fall River Hatchery upstream to its origin springs, running through the Deschutes National Forest, is planted with a fair number of those locally raised rainbows every few weeks starting in the spring and continuing well into summer.

-At this time, the entire stream is open all year, and thanks to its consistent temperatures as a spring creek, it can be fished even in the winter, although catches are often better spring through fall.
+At this time, the entire stream is open all year, and thanks to its consistent temperatures as a spring creek, it can be fished even in the winter, although catches are sometimes better spring through fall.